-Welcome to T3's in-depth review of the DJI Mavic 3, the ultimate compact drone for wealthy amateurs, pro videographers and landscape aerial photographers.
+Welcome to T3's in-depth DJI Mavic 3 drone review.
+TL;DR: this is the ultimate compact drone for wealthy amateurs, pro videographers and landscape aerial photographers.

 DJI products rarely fail to impress – the brand dominates our best drone ranking – but this model is quite literally on another level when it comes to drone design and performance expertise.
 The price tag (GBP £1,879 / USD $2,199 / AUD $3,099) also means it punches into a higher price category for prosumer drones, which means it's only really for those with deep pockets (you'll find some more wallet-friendly alternatives in our best cheap drone guide).